methods hero image

 Web development methodologies and approaches

-Typical web development process
+Stages of development process

 Stage 1.
-Getting to know a client
+Getting to know the client

 Stage 2.
 Discovery and project research